bluefishh/age-calculator-app/README.md

 **To do this challenge, you need a decent understanding of HTML, CSS and JavaScript.**

+Visit the website deployed with this challenge: https://bluefishh.github.io/age-calculator-app/

 ## The challenge

 Your challenge is to build out this age calculator app and get it looking as close to the design as possible.